tylerbrawl/Galaxy-Plugin-Rockstar/README.md

+# NOTICE: I am currently working on a new implementation for getting the user's owned games from the Social Club, but I need the help of the community to implement it.
+If you would like to help, see [#46][tagIssue] for more information.

 # Rockstar Games Integration for GOG Galaxy 2.0

 This plugin adds unofficial integration with the Rockstar Games Social Club and the Rockstar Games Launcher for GOG Galaxy 2.0.